Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Methodology

-where $\omega_i$ are natural frequencies drawn from a power-law distribution $P(\omega) \sim \omega^{-n}$, $a_0$ is the coupling Strength, $\eta_i$ is a Gaussian white noise term (amplitude 0.15), and $n=1.5$ is a positive constant of order unity, see Ref.~\cite{ivarsen_information_2025} for a study of the role of this parameter). $R_i$, the local order parameter, ensures that synchronisation is triggered by initial random local alignments in phase. $\omega_i$ (and the stochastic term $\eta_i$) prevent a ``ferromagnetic collapse'', in which the system simply synchronises globally ($\phi_i = \text{const}$) causing a uniform ballistic drift.
-By forcing the particles to oscillate with an inherent frequency (or attempt to do so), the $\omega_i$ terms act as frustration, constantly injecting vorticity at the micro-scale, which, as we shall demonstrate, feeds an inverse energy cascade.
+where $\omega_i$ are natural frequencies drawn from a power-law distribution $P(\omega) \sim \omega^{-n}$, $a_0$ is the coupling strength, $\eta_i$ is a Gaussian white noise term (amplitude 0.15), and $n=1.5$ is a positive constant of order unity (see Ref.~\cite{ivarsenPolarChiralActive2026} for a study of the role of this parameter, and Figure~\ref{fig:distro} for the distributions in $\omega_i$ that we apply in the present papers). $R_i$, the local order parameter, ensures that synchronisation is triggered by initial random local alignments in phase. $\omega_i$ (and the stochastic term $\eta_i$) prevent a ``ferromagnetic collapse'', in which the system simply synchronises globally ($\phi_i = \text{const}$) causing a uniform ballistic drift in the agent ensemble.
+By forcing the particles to oscillate with an inherent frequency (or attempt to do so), the $\omega_i$ terms act as \textit{frustration}, constantly injecting enstrophy, or vorticity, at the micro-scale.
+The power-law form of $P(\omega)$ makes this frustration scale-free, supplying fluctuation power at all scales up to the box size; the near-box-size criterion of Section~\ref{sec:tridiscussion} is the operational consequence.
+As we shall demonstrate, this feeds an inverse energy cascade in the two-dimensional simulations.

-The definitive equation of this model, distinguishing it from standard fluids, is the agent-based, non-inertial slave principle, where the velocity vector is explicitly determined by the instantaneous phase:
+The definitive equation of our model is the agent-based, non-inertial slave principle, where the velocity vector is explicitly determined by the instantaneous phase:

 where $v_0$ is the active swim speed and $\mathbf{r}_i=(x_i,y_i)$.
-The particles are therefore without conventional inertia: $\sum \mathbf{F} \neq m\mathbf{a}$; the system is fully overdamped, in a low Reynolds number limit \cite{dey_dynamic_2019}.
-The velocity field naturally forms vortices, introducing singularities, and so to define a valid continuum fluid, we introduce the renormalised fluid element (RFE), which we motivate theoretically in the Supplementary Materials.
+This means that an agent's `oscillation' is in fact its motion, rendering the agent ensemble a collection of motile oscillators.
+The agents are therefore without conventional inertia: $\sum \mathbf{F} \neq m\mathbf{a}$; the system is fully overdamped, in a low Reynolds number limit \cite{dey_dynamic_2019}.
+The velocity field naturally forms vortices, introducing singularities, and so to define a valid continuum fluid, we introduce the renormalised fluid element (RFE), which we motivate theoretically in Appendix~\ref{app:hydro}.